alex-anast/router-test-kit/tests/README.md

 The tests can be run on both actual devices and virtual machines.
 All the tests care about is the IPs to be reachable.
 Some tests are using a radius server, others require some modifications on the network interfaces of the connected device etc.

-Appart from the two main functions, searched by pytest, `test_ipsec_generic` and `test_ipsec_algorithms`, several more have been written:
+Apart from the two main functions, searched by pytest, `test_ipsec_generic` and `test_ipsec_algorithms`, several more have been written:

 1. Several `assert` functions that wrap the `assert` keyword in Python.
 They are used to check the output of the commands run on the devices.
 2. Functions starting with `_` are meant to be used only within other helper functions.